stakater/mto-docs/content/learn/kubernetes-multi-tenancy-tools.md

 ### Hierarchical Namespace Controller (HNC)

 A Kubernetes SIG Multi-Tenancy project.
-HNC lets namespaces have parents, creates subnamespaces beneath them, and propagates policy objects — RBAC, network policies, and other configured types — down the hierarchy.
+HNC lets namespaces have parents, creates child namespaces beneath them, and propagates policy objects — RBAC, network policies, and other configured types — down the hierarchy.

 It solves one specific and real problem: keeping policy consistent across a group of related namespaces.
 It is not a tenant model — there is no membership, allocation, cost or lifecycle concept — and it is usually a component of a platform rather than the platform.